You Can't Take It with You (play): Characters

 Referred to mostly as Grandpa in the play.
 Father-in-law to Paul, father of Penny, grandfather of Alice and Essie.
-He is an eccentric happy old man who has never paid his income tax because he doesn't believe in it, as he feels that the government wouldn't know what to do with the money if he paid it.
+He is an eccentric happy old man who has never paid his income tax because he does not believe in it, as he feels that the government would not know what to do with the money if he paid it.
 Once a very successful businessman, he left his job 35 years prior for no reason other than to just relax.
 He lives his life by the philosophy "don't do anything that you're not going to enjoy doing".
 He goes to circuses, commencements, throws darts, and collects stamps.
 He is a main character.